department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/seo.md

   - Example: Do people really want to know all the awards your office won for customer satisfaction or do they want to know how they can find out the status of their application?
 - Use the primary user search phrase or keyword in the H1 (page title), H2 (section headers), and intro text.
 - Don't have more than one H1 on a page.
 Use the H1 only for the page title.
-- Integrate the primary and secondary keywords throughout the body copy, and in H2s, H3s, and bolded text.
+- Integrate the primary or secondary keywords throughout the body copy, H2s, and H3s.
 But never "stuff keywords" for its own sake.
-That practice is contrary to creating helpful relevant content, and it's penalized by search engines.
+That practice is contrary to creating helpful relevant content.
+- [Use H2s and H3s consistently](https://yoast.com/how-to-use-headings-on-your-site/) to structure content hierarchy as sections and subsections.
+It helps organize content into scannable chunks, and also helps SEO (for example, so H3s can get easily featured in list snippets in searches).
 - Write content and navigation elements that can be easily scanned and understood by the user.
 Include the primary keyword in the URL if possible.
 - Avoid "thin" or "lite" pages—pages that just don't have enough content.
 According to [Moz (On-page SEO)](https://moz.com/blog/beginners-guide-to-seo-chapter-4), "Google is clear that you should have a comprehensive page on a topic instead of multiple, weaker pages for each variation of a keyword."
 -  Try to include personalized, conversational questions and answers that answer the user's actual search query.
 This can help increase content relevancy in personalized searches.